ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

-To estimate the manufacturing CFP of each chiplet, we make three essential modifications to~\cite{act} to support the estimation of embodied CFP of a heterogeneous system for system disaggregation as described below:
+We model the manufacturing CFP of the heterogeneous system as the sum of the manufacturing CFP of each chiplet, $i$, and is given by $ C_\text{mfg}= \textstyle \sum_{i=1}^{N_C}C_{\text{mfg},i} $.
+To estimate the manufacturing CFP of each chiplet, we make three essential modifications to~\cite{act, act+} to support the estimation of embodied CFP and perform disaggregation as described below:

-\textit{(1)} \underline{{\it Area scaling models:}} Since a system disaggregation algorithm or a heterogeneous system requires selecting a technology node for each chiplet, our carbon estimation tool uses transistor density scaling trends from~\cite{tsmc-transistor-density, tsmc-sram-scaling} and transistor counts from our testcase architectures to determine the area of a chiplet in a specific technology node.
+\textit{(1)} \underline{{\it Area scaling models}} Since a system disaggregation algorithm or a heterogeneous system requires selecting a technology node for each chiplet, our carbon estimation tool uses transistor density scaling trends from~\cite{tsmc-transistor-density, tsmc-sram-scaling} and transistor counts from our testcase architectures to determine the area of a chiplet in a specific technology node.
 The area scaling models are critical to the estimation of CFP as larger chiplet areas in older technology nodes can have larger CFP even though they have lower CFP per unit area (CFPA).
 We use three different area scaling models for logic, memory, and analog blocks, as each has different transistor densities and, therefore different areas with every technology node.
 We evaluate the area of the die as $ A_{die}(d, p) = D_{T}(d, p) \times N_{T}$, where $D_T(d, p)$ is the transistor density for design type $d$ and process $p$, $N_T$ is the number of transistors in the die, and $A_{die}(d,p)$ is the area of die of type $d$ in process node $p$.

-\textit{(2)} \underline{{\it Yield models:}} One of the primary advantages of HI is the cost savings that come with larger manufacturing yields due to smaller die sizes.
+\textit{(2)} \underline{{\it Yield models}} One of the primary advantages of HI is the cost savings that come with larger manufacturing yields due to smaller die sizes.
 The increase in yield compared to a large monolithic die also helps lower CFP.
-However, if the die is in an older technology node, then $A_\text{die}(d,p)$ must be accounted for as an increase in the area may lower yields which also lower CPF, as shown in Fig.~\ref{fig:monolith-vs-chiplet}(a).
+However, if the die is in an older technology node, then $A_\text{die}(d,p)$ must be accounted for as an increase in the area may lower yields which also lowers the CFP, as shown in Fig.~\ref{fig:monolith-vs-chiplet}(a).
 To estimate the impact of the area on yield and CFP, we use a negative binomial yield distribution model given by~\cite{yield-models, supply-chain, active-vs-passive-2}: